 Backing up an infection does not infect the backup drive

-One point that often confuses people is whether backing up an infected machine causes the backup drive to, itself, become infected.
+Backing up an infected machine does not cause the backup drive to, itself, become infected.
+It's a carrier, nothing more.

 Perhaps the best way to think of this is similar to the difference between a setup program, and the program that it sets up.

-Backing up malware works kind of in reverse: when malware is backed up its files are collected into the backup, but it’s not in any way that actually allows the malware to run.
-Now, once you restore the backup the malware may be able to do things, but as long as it’s just part of a backup somewhere it’s benign.
+When malware is backed up its files are collected into the backup, but it's not in any way that actually allows the malware to run.
+Now, if you restore the complete backup the malware may be able to do things, but as long as it's just part of a backup sitting somewhere it's benign.

-Malware on your machine is what we’ve been talking about here.
-That’s what anti-malware tools remove and why you could be originally concerned backing up the infection to your external hard drive.
+Malware on your machine is what I’ve been talking about.
+That's what anti-malware tools remove and why you might be concerned about backing up the infection to your external hard drive.

 Do this